How Rent to Own Works: A Guide

 4. Create a Backup Plan

 So perhaps you followed all the steps in our guide about mitigating risk, but something still went wrong in the rent to own process.
-We must realize that in life many things are out of our control; however, it never hurts to have a backup plan so that the problems can get resolved as smoothly as possible.
+We must realize that in life many things are out of our control.
+However, it never hurts to have a backup plan to resolve problems as smoothly as possible.

-For those worried about the seller managing your equity, you can secure legal protection of your payments by using an escrow.
-This is when you deposit your funds to a third party and they protect your money until your lease expires and you close on the house.
+For those worried about the seller managing your equity, you can secure legal protection of your payments with an escrow.
+An escrow account is a third-party account that holds and protects your money until your lease expires or you close.
 This will keep your rent credit and option fee out of the seller’s reach until a specific point in time.

 So What Now?